evently-cloud/site/src/blog/event-streams-fundamental-flaw/index.md

 Event storage design today controls append atomicity with a stream position id or stream sequence number.
 It indicates where in that stream a given event is placed.
 To append a new event, the application must use this sequence value to indicate the expected position to append an event into the stream.
 If that position is taken, a race condition has occurred and the application must replay events to find the most-recent sequence number.

-Controlling Atomicity with a sequence number is a hack, frankly.
+Controlling atomicity with a sequence number is a hack, frankly.
 Imagine requiring this from a SQL table!
 Applications should not have to keep track of this value, but instead indicate what events would constitute a race condition.
-They should use Selectors to verify that no new events relevant to the command have been appended  in order to guard against race conditions.
+They should use selectors to verify that no new events relevant to the command have been appended  in order to guard against race conditions.

-The same Selector used to gather read model hydration can be used to append atomically, just like a `WHERE` clause in SQL can both `SELECT` values and control `INSERT / UPDATE` statements.
-Evently offers [atomic appends with a Selector](../../concepts/overview#atomic-append), eliminating the requirement to use a position ID to append atomically.
+The same selector used to gather read model hydration can be used to append atomically, just like a `WHERE` clause in SQL can both `SELECT` values and control `INSERT/UPDATE/DELETE` statements.
+Evently offers [atomic appends with a selector](../../concepts/overview#atomic-append), eliminating the requirement to use a position ID to append atomically.

 ### Changes to Evently Coming